Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/components/rigidbody.md

 ## Description

-Component to add physics to the GameObject
+Component to add physics to the GameObject.

 ## Public Methods